-Lurching from roguish biographical anecdotes about bezos? to cool theoretical exposition, McGurl squelches any hopes that books can save us — from ephemerality, from passivity, from commercialism.well said His own literary slummingan example or two in parens? doesn’t stop him from returning to the stuff of his distinguished earlier work (“The Novel Art,” “The Program Era”).
-In fact, “Everything and Less” lumps Ishiguro and DeLillo in with the “bad novel that best expresses our historical moment” — a metaphor for the marriage between the commercially-minded Bezos and the highbrow writer Scottok clarification? feel free to reword.
-Demoting literary fiction to “one genre among others,” This quote is taken from a passage in which McGurl is saying Amazon demotes literary fic; should we clarify if it’s Amazon or McGurl doing the genre-flattening — or both?
-“Everything and Less” analyzes the mass-market “Loving the White Billionaire” series with the same deadpan neutrality granted to Adelle Waldman’s “The Love Affairs of Nathaniel P.” In both cases, McGurl’s decision to replace close reading with plot summary enables insights ranging from the rise of the trilogy to the motif of the “beta male.”page # for this quote?
-However scattershot his evidence, you may still recognize yourself in these depressing pages.
+Lurching from roguish biographical anecdotes about Amazon’s gossip-ready founder to coolly pedagogical expositions of Marxist theory, McGurl squelches any hopes that books can save us — from ephemerality, from passivity, from commercialism.well said His own literary slummingan example or two in parens? doesn’t stop him from returning to the classroom classics analyzed in his distinguished earlier work (“The Novel Art,” “The Program Era”).
+In fact, “Everything and Less” lumps Ishiguro and DeLillo in with the “bad novel that best expresses our historical moment” — a pairing more durable than the marriage of the entrepreneurial Bezos to the highbrow writer Scottok clarification? feel free to reword.
+Cheerfully micking Amazon’s own demotion of literary fiction to “one genre among others,” This quote is taken from a passage in which McGurl is saying Amazon demotes literary fic; should we clarify if it’s Amazon or McGurl doing the genre-flattening — or both?
+“Everything and Less” analyzes the “Loving the White Billionaire” series with the same deadpan neutrality granted to Adelle Waldman’s hipster classic “The Love Affairs of Nathaniel P.” In both cases, McGurl’s decision to replace close reading with plot summary enables insights ranging from the rise of the trilogy to the motif of the “beta intellectual.”page # for this quote?
+187 However scattershot his evidence, you may still recognize yourself in these disheartening pages.

 McGurl, Mark.
 Everything and Less: The Novel in the Age of Amazon.